ksarkies/XBee-Acquisition/Development/XBee-node-test-pc/README.md

 NOTE: gcc is required to allow function override for timerISR.

-The program runs from the command line.
+The program runs from the command line and is located in the emulator-c/ or emulator-qt5/ directory.
 A debug mode is available for extended printout.

-$ xbee-node-test -d -P /dev/ttyUSB0 -b 38400
+$ ./xbee-node-test -d -P /dev/ttyUSB0 -b 38400

+Where the number at the end is the baud rate of the XBee serial interface.
+Change this as needed.

 In command line mode, the program can only be stopped by ctl-C or process kill.

 The following main program modules allow different tests to be run.
-Change the Makefile to compile the different tests.
+Follow the instructions in the emulator directory README documentation to compile the different tests.

 ***mainprog-test***
 -------------------